-- DOMAIN_SERVER: Reserved M6 CEP server, which provides centralized directory and security services. - M6_WEB_SERVER: Specialized CEP server that serves business views to web users using standard web browsers - SYSTEM: There is a system folder under each CEP server. - o Reserved and not to be modified. - o System Services should never be deleted, moved, or modified.
+- DOMAIN_SERVER: Reserved CEP server, which provides centralized directory and security services. - SYSTEM: There is a system folder under each CEP server. - Reserved and not to be modified. - System Services should never be deleted, moved, or modified.

 2.2.4.1 Domain Server